 - user launching a new binary - this event is generated if an interactive user launches a new application for first time

-- new privilege escalation - escalating user privileges and running new application.
+- new privilege escalation - escalating user privileges and running new applications

 - new application or container seen for first time

-- new external connection - connection to an external IP/DNS was made from new application
+- new external connection - connection to an external IP/DNS was made from a new application

 - new external host or IP

-- new external client - new external connection with an applications which typically does not have external connections.
+- new external client - new external connection with an application that typically does not have external connections

-- new connection to known bad IP - Lacework Polygraph checks with about 40 reputation feeds.
-If your environment makes a connection to a known bad IP or domain, an alert will be generated.
+- new connection to known bad IP - The Lacework polygraph checks with about 40 reputation feeds.
+If your environment makes a connection to a known bad IP or domain, an alert is generated.

-- login from a known bad IP: Lacework Polygraph alerts when it sees a successful connection to your network from a known bad IP.
+- login from a known bad IP - The Lacework polygraph alerts when it sees a successful connection to your network from a known bad IP.

-What if hacker is hiding in public cloud?
+What if a hacker is hiding in a public cloud?

-Network level policies are very coarse grained and typically allow access to all public cloud services, which are used by your environment; for example, S3 at AWS.
+Network-level policies are very coarse-grained and typically allow access to all public cloud services, which are used by your environment; for example, S3 at AWS.
 If a hacker compromises your infrastructure, she will be able to connect to the S3 bucket and transfer data without detection.
-Lacework Polygraph tracks individual applications in your environment that are communicating with S3, generating an alert if a new, compromised application starts communicating with S3.
+The Lacework polygraph tracks individual applications in your environment that are communicating with S3, generating an alert if a new, compromised application starts communicating with S3.

-Does Lacework Polygraph use any external threat feeds?
+Does the Lacework polygraph use any external threat feeds?

-Lacework Polygraph integrates with external threat feeds and matches incoming and outgoing connections to these reputation feeds.
-Any connection to bad site or a successful login from a bad site generates an alert.
+The Lacework polygraph integrates with external threat feeds and matches incoming and outgoing connections to these reputation feeds.
+Any connection to a bad site or a successful login from a bad site generates an alert.

-Lacework Polygraph is not a signature or rule based system and has no prior knowledge about custom applications running in data centers.
-Lacework Polygraph creates analysis groups based on behavior and then automatically labels the groups using machine learning.
-If a new application is added, Lacework Polygraph will label and classify this application automatically.
-This approach ensures that Lacework Polygraph works with any application, requiring no new signatures or tuning when new applications are added.
+The Lacework polygraph is not a signature or policy-based system and has no prior knowledge about custom applications running in datacenters.
+The Lacework polygraph creates analysis groups based on behavior and then automatically labels the groups using machine learning.
+If a new application is added, the Lacework polygraph labels and classifies this application automatically.
+This approach ensures that the Lacework polygraph works with any application, requiring no new signatures or tuning when new applications are added.